oscar-wos/CounterStrikeSharpTemplates/README.md

 - `lang`: сreates a plugin template that includes a language.
 - `configlang`: сreates a plugin template that includes both a configuration and a language.
 - `datamysql`: сreates a plugin template that includes a database (MySQL), language, configuration, and commands.
+- `datamultisql`: сreates a plugin template that includes a database (MySQL/PostgreSQL), language, configuration, and commands.

 [You can also add your own templates](#adding-your-own-template).